rachaelfinch/rachaelfinch.GitHub.io/SQL_Bank_Project.md

  ![Road and Mountains](/images/SQL_Bank1.png)

 Throughout history, roads have been an innovative way to connect people.
 Before roads, think of the modes of transportation used.
 Typically, people would have traveled by horse or by foot.
 The wheel was invented prior to paved roads, but it wasn’t the most effective mode of transportation when there was heavy rain.
-The introduction of paved opened the door for the automotive industry to thrive as well as new technologies such as google maps and waze.
+The introduction of paved roads opened the door for the automotive industry to thrive as well as new technologies such as Google Maps and Waze.
 Many underdeveloped countries today still do not have paved roads and thus, limited transportation.
 The IDA provides these countries with loans and grants to help fund projects like these, which is exaclty what we are going to explore!

 ### The Data
 For this project, I downloaded the most updated IDA Statement of Credits and Grants available.
 This dataset was updated on February 15, 2024.
 It contains ~10.4k rows and 30 columns.
-Each row represernts a credit or a Grant.
+Each row represents a credit or a grant.
 The columns represent different data elements such as: Credit Number, Country, Borrower, Credit Status, Service Charge Rate, Project Name, Original Principal Amount (US$), Due to IDA (US$), etc. The Data Dictionary for this data set can be shown in [**Data Dictionary for IBRD Statement of Loans and IDA Statement of Credits and Grants**](https://finances.worldbank.org/api/assets/FF2A5DB3-BBD2-444D-ADA8-90DF4A166980?download=true)

 The data can be found following [**This Link**](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-of-Credits-and-Grants-Latest-Availab/ebmi-69yj/about_data)